frank-f-trafton/prod_ui_docs/docs/reference/widget_event_callbacks.md

  +--------------------------------------------+
 ```

-This system, confusing as it is, allows a concrete widget to know that it is still selected, even if key events are temporarily directed to an ephemeral widget.
+This system, unintuitive as it is, allows a concrete widget to know that it is still selected, even if key events are temporarily directed to an ephemeral widget.

 ## A Note on "Capturing"